How To Remove Self-Tanner From Hair

 Bicarb

 Bicarb, like lemon, is often used to remove self-tanning stains.
-Make a paste with some bicarb and water and rub it into the stained patches of the hair.
+Make a paste with baking soda and water, and rub it into the stained patches of the hair.

-Leave it to soak in for a little while and then wash it off.
-Rub in some moisturizer to the hair to give it extra hydration after this.
-Again, I’d recommend this method to natural blondes and wouldn’t recommend this on color-treated hair.
+Leave it to soak for a little while, then wash it off.
+Apply some moisturizer to the hair to add extra hydration after this.

 Toothpaste